Thracians: Macedonian Thrace

+Greek raids to enslave Thracians

+Slave raids were a specific form of banditry that was the primary method employed by the ancient Greeks for gathering slaves.
+In regions such as Thrace and the eastern Aegean, natives, or "barbarians", captured in these raids were the main source of slaves, rather than prisoners of war.
+As described by Xenophon, and Menander in Aspis, after the slaves were captured in raids, their actual enslavement took place when they were resold through slave-dealers to Athenians and other slaveowners throughout Greece.
+The fragmentary list of slaves confiscated from the property of the mutilators of the Hermai mentions 32 slaves whose origins have been ascertained: 13 came from Thrace, 7 from Caria, and the others came from Cappadocia, Scythia, Phrygia, Lydia, Syria, Ilyria, Macedon, and Peloponnese.
+The names given to slaves in the comedies often had a geographical link, thus Thratta, used by Aristophanes in The Wasps, The Acharnians, and Peace, simply meant a Thracian woman.
+The ethnicity of a slave was a significant criterion for major purchasers: Ancient practice was to avoid a concentration of too many slaves of the same ethnic origin in the same place, in order to limit the risk of revolt.

 Roman Thrace

 During the Macedonian Wars, conflict between Rome and Thrace was unavoidable.
 The rulers of Macedonia were weak, and Thracian tribal authority resurged.
 But after the Battle of Pydna in 168 BC, Roman authority over Macedonia seemed inevitable, and the governance of Thrace passed to Rome.

 Initially, Thracians and Macedonians revolted against Roman rule.
-For example, the revolt of Andriscus, in 149 BC, drew the bulk of its support from Thrace.
+For example, the revolt of Andriscus in 149 BC drew the bulk of its support from Thrace.
 Incursions by local tribes into Macedonia continued for many years, though a few tribes, such as the Deneletae and the Bessi, willingly allied with Rome.

 After the Third Macedonian War, Thrace acknowledged Roman authority.
 The client state of Thracia comprised several tribes.